For a flower, I like the name pansy, or pensée, best of any.

-Although farming in Needham is mostly in the past, Needham once had a busy agricultural economy, growing a wide range of produce.
-Around 1900, one important product was flowers for the markets in Boston and beyond.
-Pansies were one of the flowers grown in Needham, and were shipped daily to Boston, and weekly to the White House in Washington.
+Although farming in Needham is mostly in the past, Needham once had a busy agricultural economy.
+Dairies were the most common type of farm in Needham, and many operated well into the 20th century.
+Smaller farms grew garden crops such as carrots and beets.
+Another important product was flowers, which were sold to the city flower markets.
+Pansies were one of the flowers grown in Needham, and were shipped daily to Boston and beyond, and weekly to the White House in Washington.

 The charming Pansy was therefore a natural choice as an emblem of Needham’s history.
-The Town of Needam has declared April to be Pansy Month, and the Pansy to be the official flower of Needham.
-The Needham Historical Society celebrates April with a Pansy Sale, and the Annual Pansy Festival at their Central Avenue headquarters.
+The Town of Needham has declared April to be Pansy Month, and the Pansy to be the official flower of Needham.